qurator-spk/eynollah/docs/usage.md

 | `-sp <directory>` | save cropped page image to this directory                                      |
 | `-sa <directory>` | save all (plot, enhanced/binary image, layout) to this directory               |

-If no option is set, the tool performs layout detection of main regions (background, text, images, separators and marginals).
+If no option is set, the tool performs detection of main regions (background, text, images, separators and marginals).

-The best output quality is produced when RGB images are used as input rather than greyscale or binarized images.

 ### `--full-layout` vs `--no-full-layout`